EvgenyKarkan/iOSDevTools/README.md

 [CocoaPodUI](https://github.com/Galeas/CocoaPodUI) XCode plugin that implements CocoaPods GUI.
 [SCXcodeMiniMap](https://github.com/stefanceriu/SCXcodeMiniMap) Xcode MiniMap plugin
 [BBUFullIssueNavigator](https://github.com/neonichu/BBUFullIssueNavigator) Xcode plugin for showing all issue content in the issue navigator.
+[ShowInGitHub](https://github.com/larsxschneider/ShowInGitHub) Xcode plugin to open the GitHub page of the commit of the currently selected line in the editor window.
+[BBUUtilitiesTuckAway](https://github.com/neonichu/BBUUtilitiesTuckAway) Xcode plugin for auto-hiding the utilities area when you type in the source code editor.
+[RSImageOptimPlugin](https://github.com/yeahdongcn/RSImageOptimPlugin) Xcode plugin to optimize images using ImageOptim.

 #Xcode Templates
 [iOS-Universal-Library-Template](https://github.com/michaeltyson/iOS-Universal-Library-Template) An Xcode 4 project template to create universal (armv6, armv7 and simulator) frameworks for iOS.

 #Xcode configurations & scripts
-[Warnings-xcconfig](https://github.com/boredzo/Warnings-xcconfig) An xcconfig (Xcode configuration) file for easily turning on a boatload of warnings in your project or its targets. http://boredzo.org/blog/archives/2009-11-07/warnings
+[Warnings-xcconfig](https://github.com/boredzo/Warnings-xcconfig) An xcconfig (Xcode configuration) file for easily turning on a boatload of warnings in your project or its targets.
+[xc-launch](https://github.com/dfreniche/xc-launch) A small script to launch Xcode using a RAM disk

 #Tools
 [Crafter](https://github.com/krzysztofzablocki/crafter)  Crafter - setup your cocoa projects with ease.